dpnp.trunc

 Returns:

-out – An array containing the truncated value of each element in x.
+out -- An array containing the result of element-wise division.
 The data type of the returned array is determined by the Type Promotion Rules.

 Return type: